alexandresoro/ouca/README.md

 - [Base Naturaliste (frontend)](https://github.com/alexandresoro/basenaturaliste-frontend)

-### Run the project
+## Run the project

-The following options are available through yarn:
+The following options are available:

 - **build** : Transpiles the TypeScript project to the _dist/_ output folder.
 - **build:debug** : Same as **build** but with the TypeScript source maps.